 A custom identifier used to map the Consumer to another database.
 Either this field or username must be specified. |

-A Consumer can have many credentials.
+A consumer can have many credentials.

 If you are also using the ACL plugin and allowed lists with this service, you must add the new consumer to an allowed group.
 See ACL: Associating Consumers for details.